 2. Add a live chat to your checkout page

-The typical conversion rate on the checkout pages is about 10% [source needed].
-Customers gets stuck for various reasons: confusion in the billing address, doubts about the product, etc.
+The typical conversion rate on the checkout pages is about 10%.
+Customers get stuck for various reasons: confusion in the billing address, doubts about the product, etc.

 If it’s your first time implementing live chat, figure out how many support agents you need to keep response time under 90 seconds.
 This is required to get high customer satisfaction, and therefore to make sure your investment in live chat increases conversion.
 Test it a few weeks in advance, for instance with a pre-Black Friday sale, and you’ll know how many agents are needed for BFCM.

 3. Create macros for the most common Black Friday questions

 As Amanda at Darn Good Yarn puts it:

 We always get the same questions about promotions: can I combine two discount codes?
 What are the exact terms of the promotion?

 Make sure your support team is armed with the right canned responses, or macros, to address these common questions.
 Support is a numbers game: if you respond quickly to these requests, it will keep your overall response time low, and increase customer satisfaction down the line.

 Other popular questions are shipping and billing questions: